 Uploading files

-To upload a file to your Space:
+To upload a single file:

 rclone copy /path/to/local/file do-spaces:your-bucket-name

-To upload a directory:
+To upload an entire directory:

 rclone copy /path/to/local/directory do-spaces:your-bucket-name